The 100-year-old Protestant Church with the Rooster on top.

 • 1950 Buru joined the Independent Indonesia.

-• 1969-1979 Following the repression of the Indonesian far left, approximately 12,000 political prisoners were sent to a prison camp on Buru where they suffered under forced labour and torture.
+• 1969-1979 Following the repression of the Indonesian far left, approximately 12,000 political prisoners were sent to a prison camp on Buru, where they suffered forced labor and torture.
 The prisoners were placed there without proper trial.

 Thank you Leksula!